"We are all carrying around repressed

 with our being that was threatening their love for us - and therefore our

-our lives - whether we were charging through life in denial of it, or allowing
+running our lives - whether we were charging through life in denial of it,

-it to totally dominate our reality.
-It is vital to learn how to start
+or allowing it to totally dominate our reality.
+It is vital to learn

-from the feeling enough to take an honest look at reality.
-It may
+detach from the feeling enough to take an honest look at reality.
+It

 There is a tool that comes out of Transactional